 Immerse yourself in the game like never before with Intel® Ultra HD Graphics 530, which now supports 4K resolution playback.

 Acer has come out of nowhere to take down the MacBook Air with their latest and greatest laptop, the Acer Swift 3.
-This ultrathin aluminum chassis is what makes it so great for everyday use as this device weighs just 2 pounds.
+This ultrathin aluminium chassis is what makes it so great for everyday use as this device weighs just 2 pounds.

-It doesn’t run macOS but you can still enjoy all these high-end features: up to 8GB RAM +256 GB SSD storage or 4GB/256 GB hybrid drive option (depending on purchase).
+It doesn’t run macOS but you can still enjoy all these high-end features: up to 8GB RAM +256 GB SSD storage or a 4GB/256 GB hybrid drive option (depending on purchase).

 Acer has finally put an end to all of your worries about a “budget Ultrabook.”
 The newly announced Acer Swift 3, which is available on Amazon for just $550 (!!!) bucks and packs in some seriously affordable components that will make it more powerful than any MacBook Air out there.